Bitwise Operation in C#

 }

-Another example of lock:
+Another example of a lock:

-In the following example, we shall show the output of the following listing with lock and without a lock.
+In the following example, we shall show the output of the following listing with a lock and without a lock.
 Without a lock, we see all threads are reading and writing at the same time.
 It can be harmful, for example, if we are reading a file and at the same time, another thread is trying writing.
 In this type of case, we must use a lock to protect data.

 class Program